 Welcome to the Secjuice Triple Ten, an infosec writers challenge open to those who write about cybersecurity or information security in some way.
 The Triple Ten Infosec Writers Challenge coin will be awarded to any writer who completes the challenge, the winner's names listed (immortalized) in the Secjuice Hall Of Fame.

 The Triple Ten Writers challenge was created to support and recognize the efforts of the security researchers, hackers, journalists and infosec professionals who share their knowledge and publish their research for others to learn from.
-The Triple Ten is an open challenge, open to anyone who wants to enter, but intended for those who already work within the information security industry in some way.
+The Triple Ten is an open challenge, open to anyone who wants to enter, but intended for those who want to write about information security, cybersecurity, hacking or OSINT.

 The Triple Ten Infosec Writers Challenge

 In order to complete the Triple Ten Challenge, you must successfully, and verifiably, complete the following three milestones without exception.